 .

-We call them "blocking downloads" because the application simply waits for
+We call them "blocking downloads" because the application has to simply wait for

 For the https